martinphellwig/brython_wf/site/doc/en/html.md

 As a rule of thumb, instances of HTML classes have the same name as the corresponding DOM objects.
 For example, it can retrieve the option selected by the `selectedIndex` attribute of the `SELECT` object.
 Brython adds a few things to make the manipulation a bit more Pythonic

 Let's see a more complete example.
 The code below have created the structure in the blue panel.
-The right (blue) panel is a `div` element with `id="container"` attribute.
+The blue panel is a `div` element with `id="container"` attribute.
 We will use this `div` to create an 'ugly' html structure inside with a div, a table, a form and a HTML5 canvas:

 <div style="padding-left:50px;">